SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## philosophy of language

+The linguistic turn is said to have brought philosophy of language as well as logic to the forefront of philosophy

+### meaning

+A theory of meaning either asks 'which entities have which kind of meanings' or 'how do certain entities end up having meanings at all'

+#### which entities have which meanings

+##### reference

+direct reference theory ≈ referential theory ≈ referentially realist theory.
+DR theories say the meaning of X lies in the Y it refers to.
+DR theories exist on a scale of what X they claim has meaning in virtue of the Y it refers to: Every linguistic item, only nouns, and only names. under DR(every linguistic item) and DR(Noun), the meaning of dog and 犬 are the idea of a dog or the set of all dogs or something of the like. under DR(every linguistic item) and DR(Noun) and DR(Name), the meaning of 「Greta Thunberg」is the person Greta Thunberg.
+DR(every linguistic item) runs into problems where the reference of functional categories is unclear.
+DR(every linguistic item), DR(noun), and DR(Name) all run into problems with the lack of good canditates for the referents of nonexistent things.
+Any DR theory may run into problems with the reference of things that gain their meaning only in larger phrases (even if nouns), e.g. a cahoot.
+Most DR theories run into the problem that simple lists of references don't mean anything.
+Most DR theories run into the problem that even lists of words that link correct word classes together (e.g. SVO in english) do not mean anything without proper grammar.

+##### use theory

+###### wittgenstein's language games

+#### by virtue of what do things have meanings

+##### reference

+In looking at reference, Kripke distinguishes speaker-reference, which is the thing the speaker means to refer to, while the semantic reference is the thing it 'actually' refers to, fixed by linguistic facts etc.

+### direction of fit

 ⟮c+;direction of fit⟯ is how words/speech acts/language and the world conform to each other. there are two sets of distinctions in direction of fit: mind-to-world/world-to-mind and word-to-world/world-to-word A mental state where the contents of the mental state are trying to model reality has mind-to-world direction of fit.